hapax/hapax.github.io/assets/teaching.md

 constitute it.
 And like walking, symbol manipulation is a skill that can be developed.

-If you look at most high school textbooks, in North America or Australia, you could be forgiven for thinking otherwise.
+If you look at most high school textbooks, you could be forgiven for thinking otherwise.
 What should be a journey into
 the mathematical world is, in most cases, a joyless plod through symbol manipulation exercises without context, without use, without